 Some co-operatives use different classes of membership shares to assign different rights to separate interest groups.
 These are called “multi-stakeholder co-operatives”.
 For example, imagine a co-op grocery store that is owned by its employees, but that also allows its customers to be shareholders.
 These two groups of “stakeholders” will have different concerns and levels of investment.
 In this case, it would be a good idea to give workers a bigger share of the profits, and more representation on the board than the consumer members.

 Every co-op has a board of directors that oversees its operations.
 This board is elected by the membership shareholders.
-It’s important to set up a governance system that allows all shareholders (and different classes of shareholders, if you have them) to provide input into how the business is run.
+It’s important to set up a governance system that allows all members (and different classes of members, if you have them) to provide input into how the business is run.
 Ensuring that everyone has the opportunity to participate in the co-op’s governance can help make sure people’s expectations are met, and that concerns are dealt with before they become bigger problems.
 If there are different groups of people involved in your co-op, it’s a good idea to make sure they have some representation on the board.

 You can outline the board’s structure in the co-op’s bylaws to make sure you get the right mix of people.
 Create a board nominating committee before the election to recruit new candidates that fit the board’s criteria.